Wing loading: Flaps

 Like all aircraft flaps, Fowler flaps increase the camber and hence the maximum value of lift coefficient (C_{Lmax}) lowering the landing speed.
 They also increase wing area, decreasing the wing loading, which further lowers the landing speed.

 High lift devices such as certain flaps allow the option of smaller wings to be used in a design in order to achieve similar landing speeds compared to an alternate design using a larger wing without a high lift device.
 Such options allow for higher wing loading in a design.
 This may result in beneficial features, such as higher cruise speeds or a reduction in bumpiness at high speed low altitude flight (the latter feature is very important for close air support aircraft roles).
-For instance, Lockheed's Starfighter uses internal Blown flaps to achieve a high wing loading design (723 kg/m²) which allows it a much smoother low altitude flight at full throttle speeds compared to low wing loading delta designs such as the Mirage 2000 or Mirage III (387 kg/m²).
-The F-16 which has a relatively high wing loading of 689 kg/m² uses leading-edge extensions to increase wing lift at high angles of attack.
+For instance, Lockheed's Starfighter uses internal Blown flaps to achieve a high wing loading design (723 kg/m^{2}) which allows it a much smoother low altitude flight at full throttle speeds compared to low wing loading delta designs such as the Mirage 2000 or Mirage III (387 m^{2}).
+The F-16 which has a relatively high wing loading of 689 m^{2} uses leading-edge extensions to increase wing lift at high angles of attack.